Emergency Response Plan

 - Director of Payroll and Accounts Payable

-- Review and evaluate the College's Emergency Response Plan.
+- Review and evaluate the University's Emergency Response Plan.

 - Initiate and coordinate one annual emergency exercise or simulation and evaluate the response.